ncreep/figi/README.md

 Figi is a small macro based utility for Scala 2.10 that allows you to easily create simple type safe wrappers for configuration objects.

-Currently, Figi comes with built in support for the [Configrity](https://github.com/paradigmatic/Configrity) library.
+Currently, Figi comes with built-in support for the [Configrity](https://github.com/paradigmatic/Configrity) library.

 Figi relies on [Macro Paradise for 2.10](http://docs.scala-lang.org/overviews/macros/paradise.html#macro_paradise_for_210x) for its macro implementation.